Grounded-DI/deterministic-intelligence/DI_Music_Demo_BandWise.md

 ## Authorship

 This system is powered by Grounded DI deterministic intelligence.
 No guessing.
-No hallucinations.
 Just grounded analysis.

 "Guessing may entertain.
 But grounded structure reveals the *why* behind the *wow*." — Grounded DI